 In four weeks, our team went from conducting primary user research at a Sharks game, to testing our final software solution—known as the "Sharks Grid"—with key stakeholders.
 We then filmed and produced the following video on our process and deliverable.

 I was the youngest Stanford student to be accepted into an advanced Stanford Product Design and Mechanical Engineering course taught by David Beach and James Adams.

 Our team embarked on a two-week-long sprint, starting with conducting primary user research with a diverse range of people affiliated with the long boarding culture and community.
 We met everyone from a part-time dad and full-time skate-park enthusiast, to the manager of the most successful long-boarding store in the Bay Area, to the artistic English major who adamantly refused to "belong to the long boarding community," to the aspiring mechanical engineer who can explain his longboard's every finely-tuned shape and curve.

 Design for America (DFA) is a national, award-winning organization of student-led studios using design to create local and social impact.

 I first joined Stanford's Design for America team as a designer focused on the intersection between education, technology, and design.
-The following year, I served as the team's President and Project Manager, coaching five teams through the design process and giving them the knowledge, resources, and tools to go from idea to product launch/start-up.
+The following year, I served as the team's President and Project Manager, coaching five teams through the design process and giving them the tools and resources to go from idea to product launch/start-up.

-Along the way, I became involved with Design for America's marketing and branding, paying close attention to the way that DFA presents itself, shares its vision, recruits new members, and develops its professional identity both on and offline.
+Along the way, I became involved with Design for America's marketing and branding, paying close attention to the way that DFA communicates its brand, recruits new talent, and develops its professional identity both on and offline.

-As our team ran multiple rounds of marketing and recruitment each year for new impact-driven project teams, I designed and developed various materials on Adobe Illustrator, including flyers, half-sheet print-outs, and unique index-sized interest cards.
+As our team ran various rounds of marketing and recruitment each year for new impact-driven project teams, I designed and developed new materials, such as flyers, half-sheet print-outs, and index-sized interest demonstration cards.